Faulkner PhD in Health Sciences, 18 Months Min

 7. siersema

-siersema Member
+siersema Active Member

 That’s a good point.
 Other than the self paced CBE South College EdD, are there many other EdDs marketing this speed?
 Selfishly, I wouldn’t mind seeing more of this in the DIT space.